SobiaZahra123/PDF-Reading-and-Text-Extraction/README.md

 This project implements complete Natural Language Processing (NLP) text processing on a real PDF document with 100+ pages from Google Scholar.
 The assignment demonstrates practical application of:

-.
-PDF text extraction from academic papers.
+ 1.PDF text extraction from academic papers.
-.
-Comprehensive text preprocessing using Regular Expressions (Regex).
+2. Comprehensive text preprocessing using Regular Expressions (Regex).
-.
-Tokenization, stop word removal, stemming, and lemmatization.
+3. Tokenization, stop word removal, stemming, and lemmatization.
-.
-Feature extraction techniques: One-Hot Encoding and TF-IDF.
+4. Feature extraction techniques: One-Hot Encoding and TF-IDF.
-.
-Interactive data visualization using Plotly.
+5. Interactive data visualization using Plotly.
-.
-Complete NLP pipeline from raw text to analysis.
+6. Complete NLP pipeline from raw text to analysis.

 #  Learning Objectives
 1. How to extract and process text from large PDF documents